sarahseverson/playbills-demo/pages/about.md

 ## About the English Playbills Collection

-The [University of Alberta Library](https://library.ualberta.ca/) acquired a large collection of historic theatre playbills for study and research in the Department of Drama between the late 1960s and the early 1980s.
-This collection, more than 800 playbills and a handful of programs, helps to document many of the performances staged in the major playhouses in the United Kingdom from 1779 through 1949 with the bulk of them from 1804-1885.
+The [University of Alberta Library](https://library.ualberta.ca/) acquired an extensive collection of historic theatre playbills for study and research in the Department of Drama between the late 1960s and the early 1980s.
+This collection, more than 800 playbills and a handful of programs, helps to document many of the performances staged in the major playhouses in the United Kingdom from 1779 through 1949, with the bulk of them from 1804-1885.
 It provides a wealth of information about dramatic performances, ranging from the plays, playwrights, and actors to theatres, dates, and ticket prices.
-Of potential interest not only for the study of drama, but for the study of book history and graphic design.
+It is of potential interest not only for the study of drama but also for the study of book history and graphic design.

 ### How can I access an item at Bruce Peel Special Collections?